-We started a long time ago.More than 130 years, in fact.
+We started a long time ago.140 years, in fact.
 It’s part of our legacy of innovation.
 We have a history of deep and rigorous academic training and a robust research portfolio.
 We’re proud to boast some of the world’s oldest engineering departments, including 100 years of chemical engineering, 50 years of macromolecular science and 45 years of biomedical engineering innovations.
 We help found these fields and continue to carve out the gold standards of their education and research.

 We continue to push education to its fullest.
 Hands-on learning.
 Industry experience.
 Coupled with our tradition of core academic excellence.
 It’s a formula that works.